 Hybrid Hinge

 Pads with a hybrid hinge take the design of a hinged pad and add a thin, continuous layer of foam over the entire top.
 While 3 to 4 inches of the pad still fold separately, 1 inch of foam covers the hinge’s gap.
-These pads strike a nice middle ground: They don’t close quite as compact as simple hinge pads, but do so better than taco-style pads.
+These pads strike a nice middle ground: They don’t close quite as compactly as simple hinge pads, but do so better than taco-style pads.
 They eliminate the gap of hinge pads, yet not as completely as taco pads.
 But with foam that is routinely folded, durability becomes an issue (it is best to store these pads open).
 Strategically, Organic uses memory foam on their pads—the same material we know and love from pillows and mattress toppers—as the continuous top sheet.
-Memory foam has the ability to compress without losing loft and we think it’s a brilliant material for a hybrid-hinged pad.
+Memory foam has the ability to compress without losing loft, and we think it’s a brilliant material for a hybrid-hinged pad.

 Taco

 A taco-style pad is made with continuous open- and closed-cell foam that folds in half for transport.
-As you would expect, taking 4 to 5 inches of foam and folding it is not an easy task, and these pads often require a full body effort to clasp the buckles.
+As you would expect, taking 4 to 5 inches of foam and folding it is not an easy task, and these pads often require a full-body effort to clasp the buckles.
 The significant benefit of taco pads is that they do not have a gutter, providing one continuous, safe surface to protect falls.
 If you boulder consistently in areas with jagged landing zones, a taco pad is especially handy for draping over sharp rocks and mitigating gaps.
 Plus, because taco pads inherently have a space between the two sides when folded (picture a real taco), they are able to carry a daypack inside better than most.

 Crash pads (Petzl)